-5% shall be deducted from an assignment for each day, if it is late (including weekends).
-The absolute last day to submit a late assignment in this course is 2weeks after the last day of the course.
-Anything that arrives after this will not be accepted without permission of the instructor.
+5% shall be deducted from an assignment for each day, or portion thereof, if it is late (including weekends).

-Students with letters of accommodation should, if possible, confirm the implementation of their accommodations prior to the listed due date.
+Students with letters of accommodation must confirm the implementation of their accommodations prior to the listed due date.
 Please see the "Accommodations for Disabilities" section of this syllabus for more information.

-Students experiencing short-term extenuating circumstances that are beyond their control and may affect their academic work should submit a request to their faculty office for academic consideration.
+Students experiencing short-term extenuating circumstances that are beyond their control and may affect their academic work must submit a request to their faculty office for academic consideration.
 Please see the "Academic Considerations for Students in Extenuating Circumstances" section of this syllabus for more details.